 Phillip Island shipwrecks could well be more frequent than history shows as the southern coast fronts the notorious Bass Strait.

-There are only two recorded significant shipwrecks, although there are a number of smaller vessels recorded as having met their fate on the shores or waters of Phillip Island.
+There are only two recorded significant Phillip Island shipwrecks, although there are a number of smaller vessels recorded as having met their fate on the shores or waters of the island.

 Although modern technology has almost eliminated Phillip Island shipwrecks, the major maritime concern for Phillip Island is pollution.

 Oil spillages from passing ships can cause significant damage to beaches and, by extension, the penguin population.